gsxryan/Powershell-Scripts/README.md

 ### “Effective communication is automating it away—it no longer requires thought, effort, or delay.” -| RCautomate.com
+Automated systems can relay data instantly, integrate seamlessly, and operate 24/7, minimizing the delays and inaccuracies common in human-driven communication.

 > Automate the words,
 > Communication fades fast—